matthewpaley/matthewpaley.github.io/_posts/2021-06-27-Music Exploration Using SpotifyR.md

 Step 5: Interactive Plot
 ------------------------

 One really cool thing we can do with the help of the `plotly` package is create an interactive plot, where we can actually hear a preview of the songs.
+View the plot [here](<https://rpubs.com/mjpaley10/spotify>).

-First, I selected the 250 most popular songs from our tracklist, just so the plot doesn't become too overwhelmed with data points. (<https://rpubs.com/mjpaley10/spotify>)
+First, I selected the 250 most popular songs from our tracklist, just so the plot doesn't become too overwhelmed with data points.

     # Select the 250 most popular songs in tracklist
     top250 <- tlist %>%
       arrange(-track.popularity) %>%
       slice_head(n=250)

 Next, I plotted the data with energy on the x-axis, and valence on the y-axis.
 These were variables found to have a moderate positive correlation in an earlier step.
 Also, I used the text aesthetic to create a text box that appears on hover.
 It shows the track name, artist, playlist name, and the length of the song in mm:ss formatting.

-Lastly, we're depending on the `track.preview_url` for our song previews.
+We're depending on the `track.preview_url` for our song previews.
 Unfortunately, Spotify doesn't provide them for every song, so I noted in the text aesthetic whether or not the preview was available.

     # Plot
     p <- ggplot(top250,  aes(energy,